 Service that is required beyond five years to complete an initial period of obligated service.
 Some military specialties require an individual to serve more than five years because of the amount of time or expense involved in training.
-If the employee works in one of those specialties, he or she has reemployment rights when the initial period of obligated service is completed.
+If the employee works in one of those specialties, the Service member has reemployment rights when the initial period of obligated service is completed.

-If the employee was unable to obtain orders releasing him or her from service in the uniformed services before the expiration of the five-year period, and the inability was not the employee's fault.
+If the employee was unable to obtain orders releasing them from service in the uniformed services before the expiration of the five-year period, and the inability was not the employee's fault.

 Service performed to fulfill periodic Guard and Reserve training requirements and includes service performed to fulfill additional training requirements determined and certified by a proper military authority as necessary for the employee's professional development, or to complete skill training or retraining.
 This includes weekend drills and annual training.

-Service performed in a uniformed service if he or she was ordered to or retained on active duty under the following circumstances:
+Service performed in a uniformed service if the Service member was ordered to or retained on active duty under the following circumstances: